ma-x-x/ChatGPT-on-WeChat-1/README.md

 ## 3. How to Contribute to this Project?

 You can raise some issues, fork this repo, commit your code, submit pull request, and after code review, we can merge your patch.
-I'm really looking forward to develop more interesting features!
+I'm really looking forward to develop more interesting features !